This has sold.

 What's for sale?

-This is an attractive, modern, metal and ceramic box, made around 1910 to 1918 by German companies WMF and Wächtersbach.
-The pottery box was made by Wächtersbach, the metal details by WMF.
+This is an attractive, metal and ceramic biscuit box, made around 1910 to 1930 by the German companies WMF and Wächtersbach Keramik.
+The metal is nickel-plated brass.

 The design is most likely by ceramist Christian Neureuther (1869-1921), who founded what became the Wächtersbach art department.
 The decoration is at very least influenced by the Austrian architect Joseph Olbrich (1867-1908), an important designer who produced a number of similar designs for interiors, homeware, book bindings, etc.

-This range is a good example of how Jugendstil modernised the look of Art Nouveau.
+This range is a good example of how Jugendstil modernised from the organic look of Art Nouveau to Art Deco.
 Jugendstil developed in Germany after an 1887 publication of the Munich magazine "Jugend", promoting their local version of Art Nouveau.

 Who made it and when?

-It was made by WMF and Wächtersbach in Germany, around 1910.
+It was made by WMF and Wächtersbach in Germany, between 1910 and 1930.
 The maker's mark on the base reads:

 - dvpsb 1504